 There is also a current phase 1 trial investigating whether simvastatin can help decrease attacks and progression of disease in people with RRMS.

-While there is still no cure for MS, various treatments are available to help slow disease progression.
+While there is still no cure for MS, various treatments are available to

 Disease-modifying therapies (DMTs) affect how the immune system works.
 They also help slow the progression of MS. DMTs can include: